pablovegan/Python-tips-tools/README.md

 Folders in our library should have `lowercasenames` names, without underscores.

 Usually you can copy configuration files from other projects (like this one) and tweak them to fit your needs.
+Both `pyproject.toml` and `setup.cfg` contain configuration options for the tools that we use, like `flake8` or `black`. `setup.cfg` also contains the metadata of our library, information like the author or version of the library; this is required when building our library to create an installable package (that we can upload to PyPI).
+When building the library, the script `setup.py` is used, but we don't need to bother with it at this moment.

+Third party dependencies for our library are specified in the `requirements.txt` file, ideally with the version of each library to avoid conflicts with updates or older versions.
+The resting developer tools that we would like to use, like linters, are added in the `requirements-dev.txt` file.

-Note that sometimes libraries can be found inside a source folder, `src`, in a similar way to other programming languajes (like Java), but in Python is not really necessary so we can skip it.
+Finally, note that sometimes the library can be found inside a source folder, `src`, in a similar way to other programming languajes (like Java), but in Python is not really necessary so we can skip it.

 ### Libraries or packages